 Anyone who has driven along US Route 13, anywhere from about Delaware to Virginia, has likely seen the signs.
-Amidst the signs for farm fresh produce and crabs are banners that shout “Smith Island Cakes.”
-They pop up all along the eastern shore.
-But what is a Smith Island Cake?
-I recently traveled to visit the Smith Island Baking Company in Crisfield, Maryland, to find out.
+Amidst the miles of asphalt there dotted with advertisements for stands hawking farm-fresh produce and crabs, there are banners that shout “Smith Island Cakes.”
+They pop up all along the Eastern Shore.

 What IS a Smith Island Cake?

-The “original” Smith Island Cake is yellow sponge with chocolate fudge frosting.
+The “original” Smith Island Cake is a yellow sponge with chocolate fudge frosting.
 But there are a few other combinations that originated from the island and are considered traditional.
-Smith Island Baking Company offers the original flavors plus others such as cooked coconut, red velvet and a caramel cream.
+Smith Island Baking Company offers the original flavors plus others such as cooked coconut, red velvet, and caramel cream.

 The History of the Smith Island Cake